thingsboard/thingsboard-client-sdk/README.md

 // Initalize the Mqtt client instance Arduino_MQTT_Client mqttClient(espClient);

+// Initialize used apis
+std::array<API_Implementation*, 0U> apis = {};

 // The SDK setup with 64 bytes for JSON payload and 8 fields for JSON object
-// ThingsBoard tb(mqttClient);
+// ThingsBoard tb(mqttClientapis.begin(), apis.end());

-// The SDK setup with 128 bytes for JSON payload and 32 fields for JSON object ThingsBoardSized<32> tb(mqttClient, 128);
+// The SDK setup with 128 bytes for JSON payload and 32 fields for JSON object ThingsBoardSized<32> tb(mqttClient, apis.begin(), apis.end(), 128);
 ```

 Alternatively to remove the need for the `MaxFieldsAmount` template argument in the constructor template list and to ensure the size the buffer should have is always enough to hold sent or received messages, see the [Dynamic ThingsBoard section](https://github.com/thingsboard/thingsboard-client-sdk?tab=readme-ov-file#dynamic-thingsboard-usage) section.
 This makes the library use the [`DynamicJsonDocument`](https://arduinojson.org/v6/api/dynamicjsondocument/) instead of the default [`StaticJsonDocument`](https://arduinojson.org/v6/api/staticjsondocument/).
 Be aware though as this copies sent or received payloads onto the heap.

 ### Too many subscriptions

 The possible event subscription classes that are passed to internal methods, use arrays which reside on the stack those require the `MaxSubscribtions` template argument to be passed in the constructor template list.
-The default value is 2, if the method call attempts to subscribe more than that many events in total, the `"Serial Monitor"` window will get a respective log showing an error:
+The default value is 1, if the method call attempts to subscribe more than that many events in total, the `"Serial Monitor"` window will get a respective log showing an error:

 ```
-[TB] Too many server-side RPC subscriptions, increase MaxSubscribtions or unsubscribe
+[TB] Too many shared attribute update subscriptions, increase MaxSubscribtions or unsubscribe
 ```

 Important is that both server-side RPC and request attribute values are temporary, meaning once the request has been received it is deleted, and it is therefore possible to subscribe another event again.
 However, all other subscriptions like client-side RPC or attribute update subscription are permanent meaning once the event has been subscribed we can only unsubscribe all events to make more room.